-It will take us about 24 hours from when we receive the information to decide about the underwriting.
+It will take us approximately 24 hours to decide about the underwriting once we receive the information.

-Summary of group underwriting concession:
+Summary of a group underwriting concession:

-- It applies to employers of 10 or more main members - We need a fully completed employer application form - Applies where the employer specifies that membership with the Scheme is compulsory - We need demographic information as given by the quotations department - We consider the industry and occupation of employees - We will let you know about our decision in writing.
+- It applies to employers of 10 or more main members - We need a fully completed employer application form - It applies where the employer specifies that membership with the Scheme is compulsory - We need demographic information as given by the quotations department - We consider the industry and occupation of employees - We will let you know of our decision in writing.